 The bill, S.B.
 No. 543, amends the Texas Labor Code to expand eligibility for unemployment compensation for individuals who leave their jobs due to sexual harassment.
 Specifically, it adds a new provision stating that individuals will not be disqualified from receiving benefits if they leave their workplace because of sexual harassment, provided they have reported the harassment to either their employer or a law enforcement agency, or have filed a complaint with the Texas Commission or the federal Equal Employment Opportunity Commission.
-This addition is marked as a new section (5) in the existing law.
+This new provision is inserted as item (5) in Section 207.046(a) of the Labor Code.

-Additionally, the bill clarifies that the changes will only apply to claims for unemployment benefits filed on or after the effective date of the Act, which is set for September 1, 2025.
-Claims filed before this date will be governed by the previous law.
-The bill aims to provide greater protection for employees facing sexual harassment in the workplace, ensuring they have access to unemployment benefits if they are compelled to leave their jobs for this reason.
+Additionally, the bill removes the previous requirement that individuals could only leave their jobs for certain specified reasons, such as family violence or service in the military.
+The changes will apply only to claims for unemployment compensation filed with the Texas Workforce Commission on or after the effective date of the Act, which is set for September 1, 2025.
+Claims filed before this date will continue to be governed by the existing law.

 Statutes affected: